Behavioral insights for public health

 Second, let us revisit the finance front.
 Although we do not want people to put their money at risk, we can offer financial rewards to those teams which perform well during the contest.
 Rewards can be based on rankings, i.e. based on the comparison to other teams.
-For example, corporate partners can sponsor donations to the winning team’s charity of choice.
+Corporate partners could sponsor donations to the winning team’s charity of choice.
 Another option is to offer rewards based on milestones.
 For example, teams that achieve an important milestone such as weight reduction of 5%, can be rewarded with special discounts on healthy lifestyle products or insurances.

 Third, people should have fun when participating!
 Cooperation with sports’ mobile applications would add gamification elements which underpin the contest-like framework and provide positive feedback through ‘likes’ as well as daily updates on the team’s sports activities, e.g. ‘your team burned 36,000 calories in the gym today’.
 In addition, it would be possible to compare the team’s performance to others, e.g. ‘the most active team burned 38,000 calories in the gym today.
-You guys are just 5 % behind’.
-This feature would definitely spur the ambition to compete.
+You folks are just 5 % behind’.
+This feature could further spur the ambition to compete.

 Evaluation: How do people perform?

 The impact evaluation is integral part of the health contest.
-In this example, all teams successfully lost some weight during the contest.
+In this example, we assume that all teams successfully lost some weight during the contest.
 The average weight losses range from 3.6% to 10.9%.

-The teams are ranked to determine the winners: the charities of the three winning teams receive the sponsor’s donations.
-In addition, each team’s performance is evaluated separately.
+The teams could be ranked to determine the winners: the charities of the three winning teams would receive the sponsor’s donations.
+In addition, each team’s performance would be evaluated separately.
 If a team met a weight-loss milestone, its team members are rewarded with discounts on lifestyle products and services.

 The health campaign demonstrates how behavioral insights can help to empower people and promote a more active lifestyle.
 Its design is flexible and scalable to almost every environment and target group: whether at schools, firms, families, or neighborhoods – it can set the right incentives for people from all backgrounds and ages to join and get involved while having fun with others.